 The Mississippi INBRE Research Scholars program is an 11-week summer research internship for undergraduate students.
-Dates for the 2018 program are May 14, 2018 – July 27, 2018.
-Selected students spend one week, May 14 – 18, 2018, at The University of Southern Mississippi and the remaining ten weeks at their chosen host laboratories at research-intensive universities in Mississippi.
-At The University of Southern Mississippi, students will attend a biomedical research training session, which includes training in basic laboratory techniques, responsible conduct of research, ethics, biosafety, bioinformatics, and professional career development.
+Dates for the 2019 program are May 19, 2019 – August 2, 2019.
+Selected students spend one week, May 19 – 24, 2019, of biomedical research training at The University of Southern Mississippi which includes: basic biomedical laboratory techniques, laboratory safety certification, responsible conduct of research, research ethics, biosafety, bioinformatics, and professional skills for career development.
+Following training, students will complete a 10-week internship in their mentor’s laboratory where they will develop a research project to present as a research poster at required professional scientific meetings.

 During the biomedical research training session, housing and meals will be provided for students.
 For the remaining ten weeks at the host laboratory, students will be expected to find housing in the area.
-Students will receive an award, which they can use for their living arrangements and travel to their host university.
+Students will receive an award of $4,500, which they can use for their living arrangements and travel to their host university.

 Applications due by March 1.